lightest/diamond-webgl/README.md

 ![Fresnel formula](src/readme/formula_fresnel.png)

 This formula shows that the closer to the normal the incident ray is, the less reflective the surface is.
-This phenomenon is very natural and can be observed everywhere: if you are by a lake and look at the water from above, you clearly see the ground underneath the surface (no reflection due to perpendicular incident ray), however if you look at the other side of the lake, you only see the sky reflected by the water surface (high reflection due almost parallel incident ray).
+This phenomenon is very natural and can be observed everywhere: if you are by a lake and look at the water at your feet, you clearly see the ground underneath the surface (no reflection due to perpendicular incident ray), however if you look in the distance, you only see the sky reflected by the water surface (high reflection due almost parallel incident ray).

 #### Total reflection

 If the light ray is entering a medium with a lower refractive index, the transmitted ray will be further away to the surface than the incident ray.

-The critical angle (θ<sub>c</sub>) defines the maximum angle the incident ray can have that creates a transmitted ray.
+The critical angle (θ<sub>c</sub>) defines the maximum angle the incident ray can have to create a transmitted ray.
 Beyond this angle, the entirety of the incident ray is reflected.
 This is called a total reflection.

 <div style="text-align:center">
     <img alt="Total reflection illustration" src="src/readme/total_reflection.png" width="400px"/>